GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 **Date:** May 16, 2026 · **License:** CC0
 **For:** Diplomats · Track II negotiators · Conflict mediators · Security professionals

-A practical companion to the Nash Equilibrium brief.
-Provides structured dialogue frameworks for navigating the security dilemma — the dynamic by which defensive actions by one state are perceived as offensive by another.
+Practical dialogue frameworks for navigating the security dilemma — the dynamic by which defensive actions by one state are perceived as offensive by another.
 Designed for real negotiating rooms.

 ---